-We are delighted to say we have received, directly, a significant donation from a regular visitor.
-We also received a voucher from a young visitor.
-It all helps.
+We are also delighted to have received, directly, a significant donation from a regular visitor.
+We also received a voucher from a young visitor and plants from various visitors.
+It all helped.
 Thank you!

 We are grateful to have received an ABC Ward Member Community Grant by Cllr Sally Gathern.